jsloop42/BookmarksOrganizer/README.md

 1. There are max write limits set by the browser so that the sync servers are not abused.
 So only a certain number of move operations can be performed per session in a given interval of time.

-2. Also when you launch the browser, if bookmarks syncing is enabled, then the extension will use resources depending on the number of bookmarks changed.
-If this is making your system slow, you can disable the extension and re-enable it once the sync is completed.

 #### Install

 [<img src='https://developer.chrome.com/webstore/images/ChromeWebStore_BadgeWBorder_v2_206x58.png'>](https://chrome.google.com/webstore/detail/bookmarks-organizer/cjdenbocfdbjohomdaojaokiffjbnaca)